Sinan-Disi/dsci510_fall2025_final_project/README.md

        Stores cleaned datasets in data/

 3) You do not need to run data_collection.py, preprocessing.py, or main.py unless you want to regenerate raw/cleaned datasets manually.

+# Option 2:
+Run the entire workflow from a single script: cd src python start.py
+This collects data, cleans it, and runs the full analysis (Q1–Q7) automatically.

 # Tests
 To run the tests: